Expression For The Number Of Min

 • Perform Sensitivity Analysis: Assess how sensitive your results are to changes in the input data or parameters.

-Validating your results can help you catch errors and ensure that your analysis is sound.
+Validating your results can help you catch errors and make sure your analysis is sound.

 5. Consider Approximations